-Main issues raised Remedial actions taken СКДМ Overall 10% of significantly important targets were not reliable when compared to source information or evidence provided.
+Main issues raised Remedial actions taken CKDM Overall 10% of significantly important targets were not reliable when compared to source information or evidence provided.
 Will be corrected in future and more closely monitored in 2017/18 Reasonable steps were not taken to prevent irregular expenditure, as required by section 62(1) (d) of the MFMA.
 Internal control will be improved in 2017/18.
 The annual performance objectives and indicators of the municipal entity were not established by agreement and included in the entity's multi-year business plan in accordance with section 93B(a) of the Systems Act.
-Will intent to separate Entity's plans, budgets and reporting.